Mudinyika/rewards_app/README.md

 Built by [Mudiwa L. Nyikavaranda].

 License
-This project is MIT licensed.
-Feel free to use and modify.
+This software is proprietary and requires a valid license for use.
+Unauthorized redistribution, resale, or modification is strictly prohibited.
+For licensing inquiries, contact mudiwanyikavaranda@gmail.com.

 Feedback & Contact
 For inquiries, contact: mudiwanyikavaranda@gmail.com